Exploring Mind-Body-Spirit Modalities for Healing Heartbreak

 Acupuncture & Heartbreak: The Heart Meridian

 The brain doesn’t know the difference between physical and mental trauma, and the nervous system takes a major hit from the onset of loss; mind-body modalities, which can help to induce the relaxation response (i.e., parasympathetic activity), can offset the somatic stress in the body — even though it is initiated by emotional means — interrupting the self-perpetuating stress process.
 “The practice of acupuncture uses two basic techniques; the insertion of very fine needles, and the application of heat, known as moxibustion, to regulate the flow of subtle energy along specific points along the body’s meridians or channels,” explains Tia Trivisonno, ND, LAc, MSOM, of Rejuvenation Health.
-You might already know that the placement of these tiny needles does not hurt over the course of your 45- to 60-minute session.
+Of course, you might already know that the placement of these tiny needles does not hurt over the course of your 45- to 60-minute session.
 Yet these minute tweaks to the flow of chi, or life force energy, brings deep relaxation, a sense of timelessness, and restores the nervous system’s balance, helping to alleviate physical ailments of all kinds.

 When it comes to heartbreak, Trivisonno directs our attention to the meridians relating to the heart, as each set of acupuncture points correspond to an organ in the body.
 “The heart meridian is comprised of nine points … that travel along the arm, ending at the tip of the little finger.
 A deeper pathway connects the tissue of the heart itself to the diaphragm, and the small intestines below the abdomen,” she continues.
 Energy teachings consider the heart chakra to be the gateway between the lower and the higher chakras; a bridge between the higher and lower levels of consciousness, referencing the inherent duality through which we experience life.